adarshtadwai/LalitaSahastranaamaCommentaries/README.md

 ## About

-This repository contains comprehensive commentaries on the Lalita Sahasranama (Thousand Names of Goddess Lalita), featuring multiple sources and languages:
+This project aims to bring together comprehensive commentaries on the Lalita Sahasranama (Thousand Names of Goddess Lalita), a sacred text from the Brahmanda Purana containing 1000 names of the Divine Mother in Her aspect as Lalita Tripurasundari.

-- **सौभाग्यभास्कर (Soubhagya Bhaskara)** - Traditional Sanskrit commentary by Bhāskarārāya
-- **English Commentary** - DattaPeeta Foundation commentary (names 112+)
-- **Multilingual Meanings** - English (all 1000 names) and Telugu (208 names)
+We are working to compile traditional Sanskrit commentaries by renowned scholars **Bhāskarārāya** (Soubhagya Bhaskara) and **Bhaṭṭa Nārāyaṇa**, along with simple English meanings for all 1000 names to make this sacred text accessible to devotees worldwide.

 ## Contents